Shrinking targets for the geodesic flow on geometrically finite hyperbolic manifolds: Introduction

 \subsection{Quantitative estimates}

-In order to answer a more refined question regarding the amount of time that a geodesic flow spends in a shrinking target, we require our family of targets to be both inner and outer regular.
-In addition we also require that the measure of the shrinking targets does not change too fast in the sense that $\bms(B_t)\asymp \bms(B_{2t})$ for all $t\gg 1$.
+In order to answer a more refined question regarding the amount of time that a generic geodesic ray spends in a shrinking target, we require our family of targets to be regular and their measures do not change too fast in the sense that $\bms(B_t)\asymp \bms(B_{2t})$.

-With these additional regularity assumptions we have the following (see Theorem \ref{qua} below for a more general result).
+With these additional regularity assumptions, we have the following (see Theorem \ref{qua} below for a more general result).